gokhulraaj/Election-Twitter-Sentiment-Analysis/README.md

 Results
 The analysis provides insights into public sentiment towards Narendra Modi and Rahul Gandhi based on tweet data.
 The visualizations depict the distribution of positive and negative sentiments for each politician.

-Contributing
-Contributions are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.

-License